Covid-19 Coronavirus

 The Isle of Man does not require its citizens to carry identity cards.
 However, various forms of identification are accepted as proof of age for admission to Island licensed premises.

-Proof of Age cards produced by the Isle of Man secondary schools and the Welcome Centre also continue to be accepted.
+Student identity cards issued by Isle of Man secondary schools or UCM and the Welcome Centre also continue to be accepted.

 For the purposes of regulation 64(4)(f) of the Liquor Licensing and Public Entertainments Regulations 2022, the following applications are approved forms of electronic verification: